Baishaki-sfdc/Serverless/README.md

 ## AWS Services used:
 S3,DynamoDB,Lambda,SNS
 ## Benefits:
 you can run your code on AWS Lambda without needing to pre-allocate servers.
 With Lambda, you only need to provide the code and define a trigger.
 The Lambda function can run when it is needed, whether it is once per week or hundreds of times per second.
 You only pay for what you use..
 With Lambda, you only need to provide the code and define a trigger.
 The Lambda function can run when it is needed, whether it is once per week or hundreds of times per second.
-You only pay for what you use
+You only pay for what you use.<br>
 This is a serverless solution that automatically scales when it is used.
 It also incurs little cost when it is in use.
 When it is idle, there is practically no cost because will you only be billed for data storage.
 ## IAM Role & Permissions